Jorisdagand/HMI_DM/README.md

 # 🧠 General Knowledge Quiz

 ## 📚 Overview
-**General Knowledge Quiz** is an interactive application developed in **Python with PyQt5**, designed to test users' knowledge in various domains such as History, Geography, and General Culture.
+**General Knowledge Quiz** is an interactive application developed in **Python with PyQt5**, designed to test users' knowledge in various domains such as History, Geography, and Sports.

-This application was created as part of an academic assignmentof in the *"Applications with GUIs"* course.
+This application was created as part of an academic assignment.

 ---